TylerAuer/gatsby-mathematical-fireworks/README.md

-I'm migrating this site to Gatsby to be able to build more interactive pages using React.
+I migrated this site to Gatsby to be able to build more interactive pages using React.
 You can see the [old Jekyll version of the site here](https://github.com/TylerAuer/math-tools).

 # Mathematical Playgrounds